 5. As each sample is received at a FEPDC location, it is given a number and recorded.
 Samples are routinely processed on a first-come, first-served basis.
 Depending upon the nature of the problem, some diagnostic techniques take longer than others.
 FEPDC staff will notify clients about diagnostic processes that will require more than seven days for completion.

-6. Plant disease determinations and associated management options are sent to the clientele primarily via email, but can be sent by mail or fax depending on the contact information submitted with the sample.
+6. Plant disease determinations and associated management options are sent to the clientele via email.

 Appropriate Sample Quality and Quantity